-- 21.2.1 Written policies and procedures shall be established regarding: (1) the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia; (2) maintenance of safety controls; (3) qualifications and supervision of the "team of auxiliary personnel" involved in the general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia service.
-In addition, the policies shall include provisions for no less than the following: - a) pre-anesthesia evaluation; - b) safety of the patient during the anesthesia period; - c) review of patient's condition prior to induction of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia, and post-anesthetic evaluation; - d) signed informed consent obtained prior to the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia.
-In the case of a minor, consent from a parent or legal guardian must be obtained; in case of emergency, an oral permit will be acceptable; - e) recording of all events related to the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia; - f) written report(s) of any morbidity requiring hospitalization or mortality occurring in the dental office as a result of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia.
-Report of such mortality must be made within twenty-four (24) hours to the Board, and report of such morbidity must be made to the Board within thirty (30) days from the date of occurrence; - g) dentists holding permits to administer general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia, and/or Board certified or Board eligible anesthesiologists, employed by or practicing in conjunction with a dentist must remain on the premises of the dental office until the patient has been discharged from the dentist's (or anesthesiologist's) care.
+- 21.2.1 Written policies and procedures shall be established regarding: (1) the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia; (2) maintenance of safety controls; (3) qualifications and supervision of the "team of auxiliary personnel" involved in the general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia service.
+In addition, the policies shall include provisions for no less than the following: - (a) Pre-anesthesia evaluation; - (b) Safety of the patient during the anesthesia period; - (c) Review of patient's condition prior to induction of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia, and post-anesthetic evaluation; - (d) Signed informed consent obtained prior to the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia.
+In the case of a minor, consent from a parent or legal guardian must be obtained; in case of emergency, an oral permit will be acceptable; - (e) Recording of all events related to the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia; - (f) Written report(s) of any morbidity requiring hospitalization or mortality occurring in the dental office as a result of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia, and/or Board certified or Board eligible anesthesiologists, employed by or practicing in conjunction with a dentist must remain on the premises of the dental office until the patient has been discharged from the dentist's (or anesthesiologist's) care.